 I hope you’ll put some of these tips to work if you aren’t already–I know from experience what a difference they can make in your financial life.

-Do you have a killer money practice you follow?
+Do you have a killer money habit or two you follow?
 Head to the comments and tell me about!

 And please pin and share this post if it helped you!